caiiiycuk/js-dos/v7/docs/ui-digger.md

 In this example you will learn how to start digger in browser using only `emulators-ui` components.
 We will build simple dos player with start/stop functions and backend selector.
-In same way you can build your dos player.
+In the same way you can build your dos player.

 <img alt="Result" src={useBaseUrl('img/ui-digger.jpg')} />